HITECHCRIME/HC_OVERVIEW/README.md

 ## 'MEMETIC ENTRANCE' NARRATIVE SHORT FILM
 - memetic control and influence

+## 'REGIME OF COMMUNICATION' NARRATIVE SHORT FILM
+- bad aspects of communication

+## '

 # Audiovisual IRL Experiences (Musical Narrative Universe)
 Ideas for the visuals and setups for concerts.
 Could also be applied to live online concerts.
 - wall of death with a vertical "laser gate" pulsing and expanding to separate two groups of people.
 It lifts in the middle before the clash as the drop comes.